trstringer/trstringer.github.io/_posts/2025-04-07-python-external-commands.md

 subprocess.CalledProcessError: Command '['ls', 'nonexistent']' returned non-zero exit status 2.
 ```

 Maybe that's what you want.
 Or maybe you want to wrap this all in a try except block.
-But usually it's easier to just check the value of `CompletedProcess.returncode` and handle the subprocess failure accordingly.

 ## Piping from stdin